SPSCommerce/sps-api-standards/standards/collections.md

 - Filtering **SHOULD** only occur on endpoints that are collections using the schema described above.
 - Filtering attribute names may represent nested objects and **MUST** use a period to represent each segment of the object path: `grandparent.parent.child`.
     - Limit filter references to three levels of object hierarchy in accordance with `GET-based` HTTP Methods ([Request Response](request-response.md)).
-- Filtering **MUST** only be implemented on `GET-based` HTTP Methods via query parameters.
+- Filtering **MUST** only be implemented on `GET-based` HTTP Methods via query parameters. <a name="sps-filtering-only-get-requests" href="#sps-filtering-only-get-requests"><i class="fa fa-check-circle" title="sps-filtering-only-get-requests"></i></a>
-- Filtering using `GET-based` requests with query parameters **SHOULD** be avoided if expected use cases or allowed usage resolves URL lengths beyond a reasonable size for the developer experience or approaching limits defined in [URL Structure](url-structure.md). <a name="sps-unreasonable-query-parameters-limit" href="#sps-unreasonable-query-parameters-limit"><i class="fa fa-check-circle" title="sps-unreasonable-query-parameters-limit"></i></a>
+- Filtering using `GET-based` requests with query parameters **SHOULD** be avoided if expected use cases or allowed usage resolves URL lengths beyond a reasonable size for the developer experience or approaching limits defined in [URL Structure](url-structure.md).
     - Overly verbose filtering that contains dozens or hundreds of parameters **SHOULD** consider if their API design is appropriate.
     - Overly verbose filtering that contains an undesirable number of parameters that cannot be redesigned **SHOULD** consider using a non-REST style `POST` endpoint as described under [Actions in URL Structure](url-structure.md).
         - `POST` requests for non-REST style filtering **SHOULD** specify parameters at the root of the request body with the same names that would be used for query parameters normally.